How to Cure Green Pond Water

 In Unfiltered Ponds

 If the pond is not filtered then you are relying on natural competition from other plants to beat the growth of algae and it can be very difficult to hit the right balance.
 For the first couple of years of a pond life the algae will probably win the battle, but as all your plants mature they will create more shade and use up more nutrients and hopefully tip the balance in your favour.
 The plants which will have the fastest impact are shade producing plants like lilies and duckweed along with fast growing oxygenators.
 If you can create 60-70% surface cover then algae both green water and blanketweed should struggle.
 Lilies can take several years to become big enough to create this amount of shade and the fast reproducing duckweed can fill the gap very effectively, but a word of warning, duckweed is virtually impossible to eradicate, so you may just be swapping one problem for another.
 Virtually all oxygenating plants are fast growing and so consume large quantities of the nitrates and phosphates required by the algae to grow.
 More long-term areas of Reed’s and Iris’s are excellent at extracting the nutrients and as such they are a good idea to include in your planting scheme.
-If you can not wait for the plants to mature and want to give them a helping hand then the Oase Aqua Active Pond Clear and the TAP No More Green water are both very effective but gentle treatments.
+If you cannot wait for the plants to mature and want to give them a helping hand then there are many effective but gentle treatments.

 Click Here to go to our Green water Treatments page